LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/analyze-survey-results.md

 1. Click **Number Format** and in **Format Cells** dialog, select the format you want the average responses to be in (in rating scale questions, it is best to go with **Number** and your choice of decimal places) and click **OK**.
 1. Click **OK** again to close the **Value Field Settings** dialog.
 1. In the table, click the filter dropdown next to **Question**, and select the knowledge question and click **OK**.

->Note: When using the Average summary for the Values, all data must be numerical.
+> [!NOTE] When using the Average summary for the Values, all data must be numerical.
 When a data point is not numerical, its value is ignored.
 If all data points are text, you will receive a #DIV/0!
 Error in that cell as can be seen in the screenshot for Andy Barkl.
 In this case, the Response scale has numbers except for 1 and 10, which are “1 Not effective” and “10 Effective”.
 Andy received all “10 Effective” responses to a couple of items and thus you see the error.

 ![](/tms/images/survey-results-pivottable.png)